askthedust/kube/readme.md

 2. Improve the abstraction, currently many things are hardcoded
 3. Add compatibility with newer version of ubuntu (or debian based)
 4. Make the network plugin configurable
-5. Make possible to bootstrap a smaller version of the cluster
 6. Add monitoring: prometheus and grafana
 7. Add logs: grafana/loki